splunk/splunk-sdk-ruby/README.md

 1. This Preview release a pre-beta release.
 There will also be a beta release prior to a general release.
 It is incomplete and may^H^H^Hwill have bugs.

-2. The Apache license only applies to the SDK and no other Software provided by Splunk.
+2. The Apache license only applies to this SDK and no other Software provided by Splunk.

 3. Splunk in using the Apache license is not providing any warranties,